Altrincham Football Club News Archive

 19 December 2002

-Alty Youth will now either be at home to St Helens or away at Leigh this Sunday, depending on the weather; see the Youth Page for full details and for the NWYA Open Cup draw.
+YOUTH ON SUNDAYAlty Youth will now either be at home to St Helens or away at Leigh this Sunday, depending on the weather; see the Youth Page for full details and for the NWYA Open Cup draw.

-The Robins' Shop at Moss Lane will be open tonight (Thursday) from 7pm to 8.30pm even though the Man.
+SHOP OPENThe Robins' Shop at Moss Lane will be open tonight (Thursday) from 7pm to 8.30pm even though the Man.
 Utd Res v Newcastle Utd Res. game has now been switched to Old Trafford.

 18 December 2002

-Altrincham go into Christmas with a mounting injury list:
+INJURIES MOUNTAltrincham go into Christmas with a mounting injury list:

 With Steve Lunt also still injured, Graham Heathcote will have particular problems in devising his strike force over Christmas.
 The only good news is that both Danny Murphy and Vernum Rowland, who have been out injured, are nearing fitness.